MIEC/UnityConventions/ProjectStructure.md

     │   ConcreteWall.png
     │   ConcreteWallNormal.png
 ```

+* Within the type level the structure should be

 ## Other Assets
 Often a project will contain Assets that are licensed from somewhere else or developed as separate packages.
 Those assets do not have any dependencies to the project at all, but they will clutter up the project.
 Altough the new unity package manager solves this problem for many of the unity assets it still remains, this document proposes two ways of handling this issue: